entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

       contentModels:
         - contentmodels/my_content_model_descriptor.yaml
         - contentmodels/another_content_model_descriptor.yaml

-      # Labels on the system
+      # To create categories you will need to add references to the descriptor file's
+      categories:
+        - categories/my_categories.yaml

+      # To create groups you will need to add references to the descriptor file's
+      groups:
+        - groups/my_groups.yaml

+      # To create labels you will need to add references to the descriptor file's
       labels:
-        - key: HELLO # This is the label identifier
-          titles: # The titles on the label
-            it: Mio Titolo # The title in Italian
-            en: My Title # The title in English
+        - labels/my_labels.yaml

 ## Plugin Descriptor